Milan’s Best Street Food

 L'antica Pizza Fritta - Zia Esterina Sorbillo

 It’s hard but not impossible to find a real corner on Neapolitan traditions in Milan.
 After all, at the end of Corso Vittorio Emanuele, and after some intriguing window shopping, we all deserve a real Neapolitan Pizza Fritta.
-This dish comes from the real street tradition, Pizza fritta is a variation of classic pizza, and is something that you don’t find in restaurants.The dish is really rich (air-fring is not allowed) because it was supposed to feed poor and common people.
+This dish comes from the real street tradition, Pizza fritta is a variation of classic pizza, and is something that you don’t find in restaurants.The dish is really rich (air-frying is not allowed) because it was supposed to feed poor and common people.
 Gino Sorbillo, Italian most known pizzaiolo, brought its tradition from Naples to the heart of Milan: L’Antica Pizza Fritta only serves three variations of the dish: The classic one, with meatballs and with basil pesto sauce.
 It’a must try, and it’s also super cheap!

 Area: Piazza Duomo